OpenChain-Project/SpecWorkGroup/docs/index.md

 You can find the draft version (2.1 rc4) here: [<img src="images/pdf-download.jpg" width="18" height="17">](spec/2.1/OpenChainSpec-2.1.draft.pdf)

 ### Contributing to the Specification
 Please read the Spec FAQs before contributing.
-This will provide insight into the principles that have guided past decisions: Spec FAQs.
-You can join the Specification mailing list and, review and record feedback on the current version of the specification using github issue tracking.
+This will provide insight into the principles that have guided past decisions: [Spec FAQs](https://wiki.linuxfoundation.org/openchain/specification-questions-and-answers).
+You can join the Specification [mailing list](https://lists.openchainproject.org/g/specification) and, review and record feedback on the current version of the specification using [github issue tracking](https://github.com/OpenChain-Project/Specification/issues).

+### Specification Development/Release Process

 For a given version of the specification the development process steps include:
   1. Hold a kickoff meeting and revisit the [Specification Guiding Principles](https://wiki.linuxfoundation.org/openchain/specification-questions-and-answers#what-are-the-specification-guiding-principles)